SBuss225/startup/README.md

 # 3/6 - Tips from Simon JS

--you can store things in localStorage
+- you can store things in localStorage

 ex: localStorage.setItem("userName", HTMLElement.value);

     localStorage.getItem("userName");

--you can set the window location in js
+- you can set the window location in js

 ex: window.location.href = "page.html";

--you can set hue, saturation, and light level from js
+- you can set hue, saturation, and light level from js

 ex: this.element.style.backgroundColor = `hsl(hue, 100%, level)`;

--you can load audios in, set volume, and play
+- you can load audios in, set volume, and play

 ex: const sound = new Audio(filename);

     sound.volume = 1;

     sound.onended = [DO SOMETHING];

     sound.play();

     error sound = 'error.mp3'

--you can set the length of an array: array.length = 10;
+- you can set the length of an array: array.length = 10;

--you can create an array from a map of values
+- you can create an array from a map of values

 ex: array = Array.from(this.myMap.values())

--there's a date type (new Date().toLocaleDateString())
+- there's a date type (new Date().toLocaleDateString())

+- you can create html elements from js

+ex: const element = document.createElement('td') // for table data

+- when doing a for-loop, you can loop through multiple items each time

+ex: const [i, score] of array.entries()

 # 2/25 - General Tips